 - Finance The Finance Unit oversees the administrative processing of all purchases and other expenditures related to child welfare service delivery in the state.
 The Finance Unit also maintains oversight of the agency budget, financial reporting, and contracts. - Arkansas Education and Training Voucher (ETV) Program The Arkansas Education and Training Voucher (ETV) Program offers funds to youth in foster care and former foster youth up to age 26 to enable them to attend colleges, universities, and vocational training institutions. - DCFS Policy Unit The Policy Unit has the responsibility for developing, revising, promulgating and distributing division policies, procedures, publications, and forms.
 Various Federal and State Laws govern DCFS, and this unit is responsible for monitoring, updating and developing policy rules and regulations to maintain compliance with these laws. - Education Unit The Education Unit advocates for children in the child welfare system to help them overcome barriers to education and ensures compliance with state and federal laws inclusive of Every Student Succeeds Act and Fostering Connections.
 The Education Unit works closely with field staff and foster parents regarding the identification, implementation, and monitoring of Individual Education Plans (IEPs) and Section 504 Education Plans for children in foster care. - DCFS Planning Unit The Planning Unit's mission is to engage in comprehensive, broad-based program planning with a goal of improvement of child and family services in Arkansas.
 The Planning Unit oversees all federally required plans and reports submitted to the federal Children's Bureau. - Professional Development Unit The purpose of the Professional Development Unit is to coordinate and monitor the title IV-E training contracts with the University Partnership and oversee Child Welfare Stipend program.
 The unit also provides title IV-E fiscal support for DCFS staff attending training events. - DCFS Quality Assurance Unit The purpose of the Quality Assurance Unit is to maintain a system of quality improvement for the Division through the use of both qualitative and quantitative measures, including review and evaluation of the quality of child welfare practice. - Transitional Youth Services The Transitional Youth Services (TYS) Unit works with teens in foster care ages 14-21 to teach them basic life skills as they transition to adulthood.
-The program encourages youth to remain in school until graduation from high school and will then assist them with their post-secondary educational needs and training, other programs designed to remove barriers to employment, and/or entry into the workforce. - Mental Health Services The DCFS Mental Health Services Unit provides support and consultation to DCFS field staff regarding children with behavioral, emotional, and mental health needs.
-This unit assists with Interdivisional Staffings for children with multiple needs, and also oversees contracts for drug screens and related data.
-The DCFS Mental Health Services Unit does not provide direct mental health services for clients. - Adoption and Guardianship Services DCFS provides a full range of adoption services, from finding families to adopt, to keeping a voluntary adoption registry.
+The program encourages youth to remain in school until graduation from high school and will then assist them with their post-secondary educational needs and training, other programs designed to remove barriers to employment, and/or entry into the workforce. - Adoption and Guardianship Services DCFS provides a full range of adoption services, from finding families to adopt, to keeping a voluntary adoption registry.
 Services are also available to birth parents who chose to place their newborns up for adoption. - Arkansas Heart Gallery The Heart Gallery is a recruitment tool that provides photographs and general descriptions of children who are waiting for an adoptive family.
-Qualified Adoptive homes are needed for children of all nationalities, sibling groups and children with special needs to include children with emotional, mental or medical needs. - Foster and Adoptive Parent Inquiry and Application Unit The Foster and Adoptive Parent Inquiry Unit maintains a foster and adoptive parent recruitment website that allows perspective prospective adoptive or foster parents to express interest on-line.
+Qualified Adoptive homes are needed for children of all nationalities, sibling groups and children with special needs to include children with emotional, mental or medical needs. - Foster and Adoptive Parent Inquiry and Application Unit The Foster and Adoptive Parent Inquiry Unit maintains a foster and adoptive parent recruitment website that allows prospective adoptive or foster parents to express interest on-line.
 The unit also provides assistance to individuals and couples seeking to become a foster or adoptive provider homes by providing technical assistance with filling out background checks, and assignment of the applicant to the local Resource Unit when appropriate for completion of the assessment and approval process.